Silencer2K/wow-action-bar-profiles/README.md

 Action Bar Profiles
 ===================

-⚠️ **Please note, updating to 7.0.3-2 deletes all existing profiles.**
+:warning: **Please note, updating to 7.0.3-2 deletes all existing profiles.**

 Add-on that allows you to setup and quickly switch between different profiles of your action bars, talents and macros.